mfkp/getrepresented/README.rst

 ------------------
 * Set up the project in your development environment and create a database.yml file in the config directory (make sure you have a working database)
 * rake:migrate
-* Run the custom rake tasks defined below (or simply run "rake db:update_all" to automate them all).
+* Run the custom rake tasks defined below (or simply run ``rake db:update_all`` to automate them all).
 * Start your server, and register a new user
-* To make a user an admin, run "rake db:set_admin[username]".
+* To make a user an admin, run ``rake db:set_admin[username]`` .

 Custom Rake Tasks
 -----------------
-* db:update_members - This rake task will communicate with the Sunlight API and download all of the current Congress members and create accounts in the database.
+* **db:update_members** - This rake task will communicate with the Sunlight API and download all of the current Congress members and create accounts in the database.
-* db:add_categories - This rake task simply adds the pre-populated list of categories into the list.
+* **db:add_categories** - This rake task simply adds the pre-populated list of categories into the list.
 They can be changed in the database.rake file if you want different categories.
-* db:add_types - This will add the different posts types available.
+* **db:add_types** - This will add the different posts types available.
 Currently, they are set at Questions, Ideas, Praise, Problems, and Petitions.
-* db:update_all - This will combine the three above rake tasks, ideal for first-time setup.
+* **db:update_all** - This will combine the three above rake tasks, ideal for first-time setup.
-* db:set_admin[username] - This will set the specified username to admin status.
+* **db:set_admin[username]** - This will set the specified username to admin status.
 Warning!
 There is currently only one type of admin, and this is a superadmin.
-Optionally, if you wish to revoke admin status from a user (not from the online interface), you can run "rake db:set_admin[username,false]" and the admin status will be revoked.
-Note, there is no spaces in "[username,false]".
+Optionally, if you wish to revoke admin status from a user (not from the online interface), you can run ``rake db:set_admin[username,false]`` and the admin status will be revoked.
+Note, there is no spaces in ``[username,false]``.

 Licensing
 ---------